sahat/hackathon-starter/README.md

 - Sign up for an account.
 - Once logged into the dashboard, expand the link 'show api credentials'
 - Copy your Account Sid and Auth Token
+- Note that you also need to set TWILIO_FROM_NUMBER environment variable to a number you have registered with Twilio and are authorized to send messages from.
+The +15005550006 placeholder in the .env.example file can be used in the sandbox environment for testing without registering a sending phone number with Twilio.

 <hr>